mhf-air/u/README.md

 - **drop leading r in raw string literal**

 	use #" "#, or ##" "##, or ###" "###, etc.

+	possible future conflict: when #""# is used in Rust

 - **use ... instead of .. as rest pattern**